Rice-Comp413-2016/Rice-HDFS/README.md

 make
 ```
 You will see a sample executable placed in `build/rice-namenode/namenode.` The
-compiled protocols are in `build/proto`.
+compiled protocols are in `build/proto`

+# Testing
+Run the namenode executable.
+Then run something like "hdfs dfs -fs hdfs://localhost:5351/ -mkdir foo"
+with the correct port.